mateoschaerer/Proteindesign2.0/README.md

 squeue -u gasparusername
 ```

-# 5. Downloading results to local computer
+# 4. Download results to local computer
 If you are connected to izar run the following command:
 ```bash
 exit